 Is class participation based solely on attendance?
 No. Attendance is a necessary but not sufficient condition for good class participation.
 The general policy is that a student will automatically receive a deduction of one letter grade for missing more than 3 lectures.
 We will not take official roll during lecture, but because we make the effort to know everyone in the class we will notice if a student is frequently absent.
 If you have any concerns about not being able to regularly attend class (e.g., you will have to miss several classes during the quarter) please discuss this as soon as possible with the course staff.
 Beyond attendance, we evaluate class participation by observing how prepared students are to discuss the covered paper when they come to class.
 This is not a trivial requirement because we expect papers to have been read thoroughly prior to lecture.

 We will have three programming assignments throughout the quarter.
-Please see the assignment page for details on how to submit each assignment.
+Please see the assignment section for details on how to submit each assignment.

 We try hard to balance two constraints.
 On one hand, there are a lot of students in the class and we need to be strict about deadlines.
 If assignments are not turned in on time, it delays the grading of your work, and your TAs have to juggle grading different assignments at the same time.
 We've found that this makes the class unmanageable, and your TAs are left with less time to answer questions and help you with your assignments.
 On the other hand, emergencies happen from time to time.
 So here is the policy: If you hand in an assignment 0-24 hours late, you will lose 25% of the grade.
 24-48 hours late and you will lose 50% of the grade.
 48-72 hours late you will lose 75% of the grade.
 After 72 hours you will receive a zero.